Who should use this guidance

 This type of visit needs to be reflected in your Coronavirus risk assessment.
 A record of the visit should be kept along with contact details of the visitors for contact tracing purposes.
 Settings will need to explain this in advance to those visiting.

 Visits must not take place if any of the staff or parents involved have tested positive for or have the symptoms of COVID-19 or if they have been advised to self-isolate.

-Childminders can also facilitate parent/carer visits to their settings in line with the requirements set out above.
+Childminders can also facilitate parent/carer visits to their settings as outlined above.
 In addition, childminders will need to consider the presence of their own family during parent/carer visits, ensuring that they do not come into close contact with visitors.
 In addition to the advice above, visits should not take place if the visitors, the childminder or a member of the childminder’s family is self-isolating.

-Visits are at the discretion of the setting and can only be undertaken where risk assessments allow and where the above requirements can be met.
+Visits are at the discretion of the setting and can only be undertaken where risk assessments allow.

 On occasion it may be necessary to invite a parent to attend the setting to discuss matters relating to their child’s care.
 Again, such visits should be undertaken at the discretion of the setting, and after determining whether or not it is possible for the meeting to take place remotely.